our Platform

 In AD-38, the fear of ICE raids and unlawful detention is a daily reality.
 It isn’t just ICE – David has seen firsthand that businesses and corporations use the threat of immigration enforcement to steal wages, violate labor laws, and silence those who speak up.

 David will be a champion for immigrant justice in Albany, as he has been for his entire professional life.
-He will fight to pass the New York for All Act in its entirety – including provisions to ban informal cooperation between local law enforcement and ICE – and the Dignity Not Detention Act to stop the funneling of our neighbors into detention centers.
-He will work to guarantee a right to counsel through the Access to Representation Act, and ensure all workers have a lifeline through the Unemployment Bridge Program and Coverage for All.
+He will fight to pass the New York for All Act in its entirety – including provisions to ban informal cooperation between local law enforcement and ICE – and work to enforce the recently passed Dignity Not Detention Act to stop the funneling of our neighbors into detention centers.
+He will work to reduce the threat of employer retaliation through the EmPIRE Worker Protection Act and guarantee a right to counsel through the Access to Representation Act.
+Finally, David will fight for all immigrants to have quality health insurance through Coverage for All.
 David will fight for a New York where every person – regardless of immigration status – has the safety, healthcare, and rights they deserve.

 The people in our district work hard, and it’s past time for that work to be rewarded with living wages, safe working conditions, and a secure future.
 David Orkin has dedicated his life to fighting for workers.
 As an immigrant workers’ rights attorney, he has won back hundreds of thousands of dollars in stolen wages for working families in AD-38.
 As a union organizer, he has secured wage increases and dignity for his coworkers and himself.